dylandoamaral/zio-selenium/README.md

  - You want to retry elegantly using zio schedule
  - You want to use selenium purely

-## Using Zinteract 🏢
+## Using ZIO Selenium

-The latest version is 0.2.0, which is avaible for scala 2.13.
+The latest version is 0.2.0, which is available for scala 2.13.

 If you're using sbt, add the following to your build: